bc-design/www-ib/docs/_pages/mission.md

 We need your help to formulate an effective mission statement.
 Please read the draft statements below and email [indivisibleberkeley+mission@gmail.com](mailto:indivisibleberkeley+mission@gmail.com) with your feedback!

-Send us an email and you'll receive an invite to a mission statement discussion before the next general meeting.
+Send us an email and you'll receive an invite to a mission statement discussion that will occur sometime before the next general meeting.

 ----